LyeeH/CapstoneProject/README.md

 # CapstoneProject
-The Capstone Project for a Python GUI EDA tool
+The Capstone Project for a Python GUI EDA development tool.